cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 Many of our users run the *majority* of their integration tests against a local development server, but then reserve a smaller set of **smoke tests** that run only against a deployed production app.
 {% endnote %}

-# Step 3: Visit Your Server
+# {% fa fa-globe %} Step 3: Visit Your Server

 Once your server is running, it's time to visit it.

-Let's first delete the `example_spec.js` Cypress creates for you, since we learned about this in the previous tutorial.
+Let's delete the `example_spec.js` that Cypress created for you, since we learned about this in the previous tutorial.

 ```shell
 rm cypress/integration/example_spec.js
 ```

-Now let's create our own spec file using your favorite text editor or from the terminal.
+Now let's create our own spec file called `home_page_spec.js`.

 ```shell
 touch cypress/integration/home_page_spec.js